HJeon139/hjeon139-mcp-outofcontext/docs/v0/research_outcomes/gc_heuristic_pruning_patterns.md

 - Relies on a **simple scoring function**, not embeddings or vector DBs.
 - Exposes clear, explainable MCP tools for analysis and pruning.

-It should be treated as a **baseline pruning pattern** that we can layer more advanced techniques (compression, RAG) on top of, while staying faithful to the lightweight dependency and 32k–64k token constraints in `docs/requirements.md`.
+It should be treated as a **baseline pruning pattern** that we can layer more advanced techniques (compression, RAG) on top of, while staying faithful to the lightweight dependency and millions of token constraints in `docs/requirements.md`.